Expert Infantryman Badge: Modern requirements (2020s)

 Foreign militaries are often invited to participate in the EIB when units are overseas or in host nation countries.
-Such countries to participate in the EIB are Bosnia, Korea, Poland and more.
+Countries that have participated in the EIB include Bosnia, Korea, and Poland.

 Terminology and ritual

 While training in basic skills is a major goal of the EIB program, the EIB institution additionally provides an area of common experience and vocabulary across the infantry in the US Army.
 This test comes around about once every 2 years to most Infantry units.
 Those who fail could wait over a year before they have the opportunity to try again.
 Most likely they will transfer or PCS to another Infantry unit that may or may not be testing that year.
 Thus, the wait to retest could be longer.

 Sociologically, the testing phase especially acts as a rite of passage for many infantrymen.
 The period of testing usually stretches over several days, with the number of candidates remaining steadily dwindling and pressure similarly increasing.
 Traditionally, hand grenades (where the candidate has five grenades to hit three different targets) and call for fire are considered the most difficult tests.

 There is a specific slang vocabulary associated with EIB testing.
 Graders at each station usually have EIBs themselves; a badge protector is therefore a particularly difficult grader, perceived to be protecting the status of the award which he holds.
 Graders typically carry a blue pen to mark "GO"s and a red pen to mark "NO GO"s; to complete the entire phase without a single NO GO is therefore to go true blue.
 Similarly, if a candidate has one "NO GO” he is said to be blade running; any mistake will eliminate him.
 Usually if the candidate makes a mistake and time has not run out, the grader will tell the candidate "you still have time remaining", which is a clue that the candidate may have done something wrong.
 On occasion, the grader will do this to unnerve the candidate even though everything is correct, which completes the rite of passage.